 Şirince is a delightful small mountain village.
 Get ready for an enjoyable tour with spectacular views of the wooden houses around the mountains and village, lunch, wine tasting and presentations in the wine cellars.

-Şirince village is near the ancient ruins of Ephesus and the cosmopolitan holiday resort of Kuşadası on the Aegean coast of Turkey.
-No-one is certain of the exact history of the village but rumours suggest freed slaves from the Roman city of Ephesus, founded it and named their village Cirkince (ugly) because they did not want outsiders interrupting their newly found home.
+The village of Şirince is located near the ancient ruins of Ephesus and the cosmopolitan holiday town of Kuşadası on Turkey's Aegean coast.
+No one is certain of the exact history of the village, but rumors suggest that it was named Cirkince (ugly) in Circassian by former slaves released from the Roman city of Ephesus who settled there and did not want to lose their newly found homes.

-For hundreds of years, Greeks and Turks lived side by side in the village until the Turkish War of Independence in 1923.
-After this, locals were mainly Turks and a local governor changed the name to Şirince to show its beauty.
+For hundreds of years, Greeks and Turks lived side by side in the village until the War of Independence in 1923.
+After that, the local population was mostly Turkish, and a local governor changed its name to Şirince to showcase its beauty.

-Fame was to come again to the locals of Şirince when the Mayan calendar predicted that the date December 21st 2012 would be doomsday and the end of the world.
-New age spiritualists said Şirince would be freed though, and the village saw upwards of 60,000 people descending in droves for this special occasion.
+When the Mayan calendar predicted that December 21, 2012, would be the end of the world, Şirince's fame was renewed.
+New Age spiritualists said that Şirince would not be harmed, and the village was visited by 60,000 people for this special day.

-Şirince Village Tour: We leave in the morning to begin the journey to Şirince.
-Once we have arrived, free time is given to explore the village.
-Meet the locals, see the old-fashioned houses and enter the church of the Virgin Mary.
-During the day, we will also gather for lunch in one of the traditional restaurants and indulge in some wine tasting of the famous local wines.
-And of course, you'll be able to purchase some too.
+Şirince Village Tour: We depart in the morning for our journey to Şirince.
+Upon arrival, free time is given to explore the village.
+Meet the locals, see the old-fashioned houses, and enter the Church of Mary.
+Throughout the day, we will gather for lunch at a traditional restaurant and taste some of the famous local wines, and of course, you will be able to purchase some as well.

 A minimum of 8 people is required for this tour.